 Time for Certification Exams

 Once you are confident with CPT and ICD codes, one has to start appearing for medical coding certification exams.
 CPC (Certified professional coder) exam is the best for a fresher in Medical coding.
 I have already shared how to clear CPC exam without training in my previous post.
 You can get few tips about how to clear CPC exam.
 Clearing Certification exams gives you confidence and learn more about the field.
 I have few sample Medical coding charts as well for medical coders.
 Some Certification exam like CCS (Certified Coding Specialist) conducted by AHIMA have objective plus subjective questions.
 So, coders should have healthy experience in coding live medical charts.
 Questions are asked from all the facilities and hence one should be prepared thoroughly for the exams.
-Surgery section needs more attention, I have few tips for improving skills in surgery coding do checkout here.
-You can get the best sample CPC exam guide here which will surely help in clearing this exam.
+Surgery section needs more attention, I have few tips for improving skills in surgery coding as well.
+You can get the best sample CPC exam guide here which will surely help you in clearing this exam.